Glaring-Seagull/FastAPI-practice/README.md

 This was made to be run by Uvicorn

-THIS IS NOT PRODUCTION READ AS IS!!
+THIS IS NOT PRODUCTION READY AS IS!!
 ONLY USE FOR PEROSNAL PROJECTS OR AS A STARTING BASE!!

 You can start the API using Uvicorn